 - Stay and try to work through

 - Cut my losses and leave

 Stay and try to work through: Depending on how big or small, and how deep the issue goes will determine if this option is even possible.
 If it’s a small communication fix, or a few days away from one another to get thoughts together, so you can come back together and straighten out the problem.
 This is only if both are on the same accord to put in not just the regular amount of effort that you have before, but the extra amount of effort that will required to get back to fantasy forest.

 Cut losses and leave: This is probably the hardest of the two options.
 This means that all the time, effort, feelings, and anything else you put into your relationships is wasted.
 It will all be for not, because this option means ending everything.
-No more chances, no more baby please, no more I need some space or break.
+No more chances, no more baby please, no more I need some space or a break.
 This is a permanent fix for the bumps and the start of getting yourself together and look for a new fantasy forest to create with someone else later on when you’re ready.

 For my current situation I am straddling the fence.
-On one hand I want try to work through the crater the that is slowly forming.
-Better yet I want to stop the crater all together before it too big to fix.
+On one hand I want try to work through the crater that is slowly forming.
+Better yet I want to stop the crater all together before it gets too big to fix.
 On the other I just want to throw up my hands and give up.
 I know though that is just the fear of me not wanting to have my heart broken.
 Do I love my relational partner?
 Yes.
 Am I in love with my relational partner?
 Yes.

 The decision that you decide to make should not be done rashly, or quickly.
 You want to try to avoid having more regret that you are already going to have with whichever decision you make.
 The regret could be instant, or it could be days, weeks, months, or years from now.
 Don’t rush it, or be rash.